Who we are and what we have

 • over 425,000 works of art

-• approximately 550,000 items constituting the largest collection of Canadian sheet music in the world
+• approximately 550,000 items comprising the largest collection of Canadian sheet music in the world

-• national newspapers from across Canada, from dailies to student and community newspapers
+• newspapers from across Canada, from dailies to student and community newspapers